 Admission to graduate non-degree status neither guarantees nor implies subsequent admission to a degree program.
 Graduate non-degree students interested in seeking admission to a graduate degree program must submit all required application materials.

-If a graduate non-degree seeking student later enrolls as a degree seeking graduate student, he or she can only apply up to six graduate-level credit hours earned as a non-degree seeking student toward a graduate degree.
+If a graduate non-degree seeking student later enrolls as a degree seeking graduate student, they can only apply up to six graduate-level credit hours earned as a non-degree seeking student toward a graduate degree.
 Generally, a graduate non-degree student does not qualify for financial aid.